Question: What does Hebrew mean?

 The word Hebrew first appears in Genesis 14:13 where “Abram” was called “the Hebrew”.
 “Abram’s” name would later be changed by God to “Abraham” who became the father of the Twelve Tribes of Israel, (Genesis 17:5).

-The word “Hebrew” is H5680 in your Strong’s Concordance meaning,
+The word “Hebrew” in your Strong’s Concordance means,

 The word Hebrew means a descendant of Eber, but it also identifies where the Hebrews came from.
 The Bible tells us Eber was the son of Shem who was the son of Noah, (Genesis 10:1, 11:11-26).
 If we continued tracing the family lineage it would take us to Adam and Eve.
 The family God chose to use in order to spread His Word to the world, (Genesis 5:1-29).